 Now I’m certainly not one to turn down a sugary cake, but since we’re talking sports, I opted for gently sweet, utterly delicious and surprisingly healthy little energy bites.

 Penny Alexander is one of the three super bloggers behind Team Honk – a blog focussed arm of the Sport Relief and Comic Relief fundraising effort.
-Team Honk has already raised over £80,000 in the past three years, and Penny happens to live just round the corner from me, so she popped over to help me cook, while we chatted all about how you can get involved with this year’s fun.
+Team Honk has already raised over £80,000 in the past three years, and Penny happens to live just round the corner from me, so she popped over to help me cook.

 Cranberry and oat energy balls